Castleford Lease Extension - Free Consultation

 It may end up saving you thousands.

-Main reasons to start your Castleford lease extension
+Main reasons to commence your Castleford lease extension

 A Castleford lease depreciates with the years remaining on the lease.

-It is conventional wisdom that a property with more than 100 years remaining is worth approximately the same as a freehold.
-Where an further 90 years added to all but the shortest lease, the premises will be equivalent in value to a freehold for many years in the future.
+It is conventional wisdom that a property with more than one hundred years remaining is worth approximately the equivalent as a freehold.
+Where an further 90 years added to any lease with more than 45 years unexpired, the property will be equivalent in value to a freehold for decades to come.

 Lender Requirement